casko97/PufferDrive/docs/index.md

 </div>

 ## Highlights

-- Multi-agent drive environment with batched stepping for speed.
+- Multi-agent drive environment that trains agents at 300K steps per second.
 - Scripts to convert Waymo Open Motion Dataset JSON into lightweight binaries (CARLA sample map included).
 - Benchmarks for distributional realism and human compatibility.
 - Raylib-based visualizer for local or headless render/export.

 ## Quick start

 - Follow [Getting Started](getting-started.md) to install, build the C extensions, and run `puffer train puffer_drive`.
 - Consult [Simulator](simulator.md) for how actions/observations, rewards, and `.ini` settings map to the underlying C environment and Torch policy.
 - Prepare drive map binaries with the steps in [Data](data.md).